جمعية هواة اللاسلكي والالكترونيات ( كلية الهندسة – جامعة عين شمس – مصر)

 With the start of 2020 and the declaration of the Corona Virus (COVID-19) Pandemic, I thought that this project would have been very useful during the lockdown rules and the closing of Mosques and not able to do prayers in congregation.

 More importantly in Ramadan the voluntary/optional prayers are increased.
-This project would have been a great aid to get Muslims to these optional prayers at home, especially for those many people that do not memorise the Quraan.
+This project would have been a great aid to get Muslims to do these optional prayers at home, especially for those many people that do not memorise the Quraan.

 The holy book (the Qur’an) is available in many forms, in printed forms, on computers, on smart phones, on tablets, etc. However, not all forms are easy to use during the salah.
 Finding the best way to solve this problem took some thinking especially when the aim is to reduce any distractions during performing the salah.